cpinotossi/az-fun-alert/README.md

 ## Azure Container Instance Managed Identity

-The Azure Container Instances [ACi] "funalert-aci" needs also to become visible to our AAD via an "Managed Identity".
+The Azure Container Instances [ACI] "funalert-aci" needs also to become visible to our AAD via an "Managed Identity".

 - Select "Identity" from inside the ACI "funalert-aci" view.
 - Select "On" from Status.